nstcert — NST script to generate SSL certificates.

 SSL connections.
 You may want to change it

-from the default value of "443
+from the default value of "443" if you are

 hosting multiple sites.
 This value can be set via

-in the config file.
+SSL_PORT in the config file.

---document-root DIRECTORY
+--document-root DIRECTORY]

 This parameter is used to specify the location of